grindsa/dkb-robo/README.md

      'type': 'creditcard'}}
 ```

-to get the list of transaction for a certain checking account or a credit card use the following method
+to get the list of transactions for a certain checking account or a credit card use the following method
 ```
 tlist = dkb.get_transactions(link, type, date_from, date_to)
 ```